ArduPilot/ardupilot_wiki/dev/source/docs/ros2-interfaces.rst

 Sensors
 =======

-ArduPilot exposes "sensor" type data over DDS, that usually corresponds to a physical component, or some filterered version of it.
+ArduPilot exposes "sensor" type data over DDS, that usually corresponds to a physical component, or some filtered version of it.

 .. raw:: html